 Whoever you are and whatever you’re interested in, thrifting can be a great way to find hidden treasures and things you never knew you needed.
 There are a variety of thrift stores in San Diego where you can look for items you’ve been wanting or simply browse to find hidden gems.
 If you’re looking for cheap clothes, rare antiques, or affordable furniture, there are quite a few options to choose from.
+Whether your fashion inspiration is as recent as Billie Eilish or as long ago as Kurt Cobain, you should head to a thrift store.

 The best thrift stores in San Diego go beyond the typical shops and consignment stores to buy second-hand goods.
 When you’re on the lookout for consignment stores in San Diego, you won’t be disappointed.
 If you’re looking for thrifting in San Diego, check out the stores below.